Law Careers in the UK

 How much do barristers earn?

-- In England and Wales, trainee barristers undergoing pupillage are paid a minimum of £12,000 a year.
+- In England and Wales, trainee barristers undergoing pupillage are paid at least £12,000 a year.
 Most chambers will pay above this, even up to £65,000 depending on area of specialisation.

-- Incomes for qualified barristers are hugely variable, depending on factors such as level of experience, location, and area of expertise.
+- Incomes for qualified barristers are hugely variable.
+It depends on their level of experience, location, and area of expertise.
 Incomes can range from £25,000–300,000.
-If self-employed, there are costs to set against this – including chambers costs, appropriate insurance, professional fees and work-related expenses.
+Self-employed barristers must cover the cost of their chambers, insurance, professional fees and work-related expenses.

-For those considering a law career as a barrister, or as an advocate in Scotland, a good degree is vital.
+If you are considering a legal career as a barrister, or as an advocate in Scotland, a good degree is vital.
 Securing the in-work training needed to qualify is very competitive.
-The advice is to gain as much information as possible before considering this route, as well as relevant experience such as working for a law firm, doing a mini-pupillage or talking to those who are recently qualified.
+Gain as much information as possible before considering this route.
+Also try to get relevant experience such as working for a law firm, doing a mini-pupillage or talking to those who are recently qualified.

 Find out how to become a barrister or advocate.

-In England and Wales, chartered legal executives are trained to the same level as solicitors but specialise in one area of law (although in practise, this is often true of solicitors and barristers also).
-As a general rule they undertake the same work as solicitors, with certain conditions, and can qualify to represent clients in court, or become judges.
+In England and Wales, chartered legal executives are trained to the same level as solicitors but specialise in one area of law.
+As a general rule they undertake the same work as solicitors, with certain conditions.
+They can also qualify to represent clients in court, or become judges.

 What does a chartered legal executive do?

-The work will normally specialise in one of the following areas:
+The work normally specialises in one of the following areas:

 - Family law – legal matters concerning families, including divorce and children.

-- Civil litigation – resolution of legal disputes between people, such as contracts, personal injury, debt recovery or housing.
+- Civil litigation – resolution of legal disputes between people.
+These may be about contracts, personal injury, debt recovery or housing.

-- Conveyancing – legal matters concerned with the purchase and sale of property.
+- Conveyancing – legal matters to do with the purchase and sale of property.

-- Probate – validation of wills and trust.
+- Probate – validation of wills and trusts.

-- Commercial or employment law – relating to tax, contracts, employment, and mergers and acquisitions.
+- Commercial or employment law – covering tax, contracts, employment, mergers and acquisitions.

 - Criminal litigation – advising clients accused of serious or petty crime.

-- Public law – working within councils or government in areas such as welfare benefits or immigration.
+- Public law – working within councils or government.
+This may include areas such as welfare benefits or immigration.

 - Legal practice – such as practice management or Costs (i.e. legal costs) and accounts work.

-Chartered legal executives can also qualify as a chartered legal executive advocate, enabling them to appear in courts in civil, criminal and family proceedings.
-They can even become judges in certain courts, alongside barristers and solicitors, or take the vocational qualification to become a solicitor.
+Chartered legal executives can also qualify as a chartered legal executive advocate.
+This means they can represent clients in court on civil, criminal and family proceedings.
+They can even become judges in certain courts, or take the vocational qualification to become a solicitor.

 Working as a chartered legal executive

-The work is generally office based and is usually for a normal 37-hour working week, although overtime may be required when deadlines approach.
+The work is generally office-based.
+A 37-hour working week is normal, but with overtime when deadlines approach.

-Commonly, chartered legal executives are employees.
+Chartered legal executives are usually employees.
 They may be associates or run a specialist department within a law firm.
 A Fellow can become a partner within a law firm, and can instruct barristers.
 They can also be self-employed, providing legal services to solicitors.